trivago/gollum/docs/src/gen/consumer/proxy.rst

   The messages will be sent as a whole, no cropping or removal will take place.
   By default this parameter is set to "delimiter".

+  * delimiter: Separates messages by looking for a delimiter string.

+  The delimiter is removed from the message.

+  * ascii: Reads an ASCII number at a given offset until a given delimiter is

+  found.
+Everything to the left of and including the delimiter is removed from the message.

+  * binary: reads a binary number at a given offset and size.

+  The number is removed from the message.

+  * binary_le: is an alias for "binary".

+  * binary_be: acts like "binary"_le but uses big endian encoding.

+  * fixed: assumes fixed size messages.

 **Size** (default: 4)